AcylSilane/Atomic-Blender-Material-Compactor/README.md

 ## Known Issues
 Make sure you understand this code before running it.
 It also goes without saying that you should *probably* back up your blender project when you run this, in case your materials get jumbled up.

-That being said, this has a high chance of screwing up your object materials if:
+That being said, this has a high chance of garbling up your object materials if:
 * You've already got other materials that share names with elements in your moleules (e.g. you've already got a material named `Gold` that you're not using for molecules)
 * You've already got other objects with "ball" or "Stick" in their name that weren't created by Atomic Blender